ExodusMovement/react-component-library/README.md

 ```
 /src
   /YourComponentName
-    YourComponentName.tsx
-    YourComponentName.stories.tsx
-    YourComponentName.test.tsx
-    YourComponentName.types.ts
+    YourComponentName.js
+    YourComponentName.stories.js
+    YourComponentName.test.js
     YourComponentName.scss
 ```

 The default templates for each file can be modified under `util/templates`.

-Don't forget to add the component to your `index.ts` exports if you want the library to export the component!
+Don't forget to add the component to your `index.js` exports if you want the library to export the component!

 ### Installing Component Library Locally